Effects and Consequences of Reading a Book a Week

 - learn and use new words daily

 - learn something new (or) and fun – for me it was history of paintings

-- stop being friendly to people I dislike
+- stop being friendly to people I don't feel like

-- seek opportunities to chitchat with the highest leaders of my company
+- seek opportunities to chitchat with the highest leaders of companies

 Some of the items are meant to be done daily and others occasionally.
-For instance, it’s pretty challenging to have daily conversations about your puppy’s new attire with your CFO if you are not on an equally demanding position or simply, couldn’t reach her more than an hour a week.
+For instance, it’s pretty challenging to have daily conversations about your puppy’s new attire with your CFO if you are not in an equally demanding position or simply - couldn’t reach her more than an hour a week.